 Quantum Phase Estimation (QPE) for Solving Molecular Energies

-Therefore, by measuring the phase accumulated, the QPE algorithm allows calculating the energies relating to the chosen initial state.
+Therefore, by measuring the accumulated phase, the QPE algorithm calculates the energies relating to the chosen initial state.
 When using QPE for chemistry problems, it is common to search for the lowest energy of a given molecule.
-As the molecule can be written in the form of a Hamiltonian (Hermitian matrix representing the energetic forces of the structure), one only needs to insert the ground eigenvector in order to obtain the minimal energy value using QPE.
+As the molecule can be written in the form of a Hamiltonian (a Hermitian matrix representing the energetic forces of the structure), to obtain the minimal energy value using QPE, you only need to insert the ground eigenvector.
 However, obtaining the ground state is not a trivial problem.
-In order to overcome it, it is sufficient to use a state with big overlap with the ground state.
+To overcome this, it is sufficient to use a state with big overlap with the ground state.

 \({|v\rangle} = \sum_i a_i{|\psi_i\rangle}\)